-Our results depend on the impact of our pricing, promotional and marketing plans and our System's ability to adjust these plans to respond quickly to economic and competitive conditions and evolving customer preferences.
+Our results depend on the impact of our pricing, promotional and marketing plans and our System's ability to efficiently adjust these plans to respond quickly and effectively to evolving customer preferences, as well as economic and competitive conditions.
 Our existing or future pricing strategies and the value proposition they represent will continue to be important components of our overall plan, may not be successful and could negatively impact sales and margins.
-The promotion of our menu offerings may yield results below desired levels.
+The promotion of our menu offerings, including through expanded digital engagement with our customers, may yield results below desired levels.

 Additionally, we operate in an increasingly complex and costly advertising environment.
 Our marketing and advertising programs may not be successful and we may fail to attract and retain customers.
 We have expanded engagement with our customers through digital media and loyalty initiatives.
 Our success depends in part on whether our allocation of our advertising and marketing resources across different channels allows us to effectively reach our customers.
-If our pricing, promotional and marketing plans are not successful, or are not as successful as those of our competitors, our sales, guest counts and market share could decrease.
+If our advertising and marketing programs are not successful, or are not as successful as those of our competitors, our sales, guest counts and market share could decrease.